One Month in Vinhomes Smart City, Hanoi, Vietnam

 At the time of me writing this, parts of it are still under construction, with some unfinished/vacant commercial spots and lobby areas, but the one we’re in appears to be mostly complete.

 I say the one we’re in, because there seems to be multiple complexes, each with their own central courtyard, and each with their own set of amenities, that appear to be part of this “Smart City” project, and with what appear to be completely new developments (possibly different phases) still being constructed.
+It’s actually much bigger and extends out way further than I realized when we first arrived.

-The Courtyard
+The Courtyards

 The courtyard in our complex is quite nice & big, and contains a number of things to keep you and the kids busy on the weekends and when you’re not working.